-NASA defines global warming as a rapid increase in Earth’s average surface temperature in the past century as a result of greenhouse gas emissions and the burning of fossil fuels.
+Finding common ground NASA defines global warming as a rapid increase in Earth’s average surface temperature in the past century as a result of greenhouse gas emissions and the burning of fossil fuels.
 While the majority of experts agree on the fundamental aspects of human-caused climate change, the issue has only recently come back to the forefront of politics in America.

 The general public may not be as divided on climate change as you might expect, though.
 Almost 4 in 5 homeowners agreed with the scientific definition of global warming as defined by NASA.
 While another 1 in 10 homeowners were unsure, the younger generations were even more comfortable describing climate change as a human-made occurrence.
 Compared to nearly 63 percent of baby boomers and about 72 percent of Gen Xers, 82 percent of millennials acknowledged NASA’s definition of climate change as valid.

-After decades of destructive behavior, experts suggest that even if the global population stopped emitting carbon dioxide entirely, there would be no returning to the temperatures of the past.
+Making a difference After decades of destructive behavior, experts suggest that even if the global population stopped emitting carbon dioxide entirely, there would be no returning to the temperatures of the past.
 Instead, we must look at how we can prevent climate change from worsening.
 Scientists theorize it would take at least 40 years to stabilize Earth’s surface temperature as it is today, and we must be vigilant in our efforts to reduce carbon emissions and other greenhouse gases.
 There may be no “magic bullet,” but sustainable efforts and renewable energy can have a positive impact on the environment.